cesar-augt/library/README.md

 4. Configure the database:

     - Create a new database for the project.
-    - Copy the `.env.example` file to `.env` and update the database connection settings.
+    - Update the database connection settings in the file config/db.php.

 5. Apply migrations: